mingderwang/alethio-graphql/README.md

 * query contract messages

 # todo
-* to add more info for log entries query
-* to add account contract, contractMessage and transaction info
+* to add account, contract, contractMessage and transaction info
-* to add more contract fields
 * to add more info for transactions query